 FTC Disclosure: Delicious Obsessions may receive comissions from purchases made through links in this article.
 As an Amazon Associate I earn from qualifying purchases.Read our full terms and conditions here.

 I love these coconut cream truffles.
 I pretty much love any form of truffle.
 However, since starting out on my healing journey, many things are off limits for me, like sugar (even “non” sugar like stevia) and chocolate.
 Once evening this summer, I needed something sweet.
 A little treat to tide me over.
 This recipe was born.

-Coconut Cream Truffles Recipe (Sugar, Gluten, Dairy, Grain Free)
+Coconut Cream Truffles Recipe (Fat Bombs) (Sugar, Gluten, Dairy, Grain Free)

 I have linked to the products from my affiliate partners that I personally use and recommend.

 - 1 cup coconut cream concentrate, aka. coconut butter or coconut manna (PLEASE READ THE NOTE ABOVE THIS RECIPE REGARDING THIS INGREDIENT!!!!
 For more info, please read this post)

 - 3/4 cup virgin coconut oil (soft, but not melted – I like Tropical Traditions’ Green Label Virgin Coconut Oil for this recipe)

 - 1/2 cup coconut milk (I prefer Aroy-D brand)

 - shredded coconut, cocoa powder, carob powder, chopped nuts, etc. for rolling